-9. The Renewal Program consists of major building component replacements and site improvements for a total available at September 1, 2018 of \$158M with funding of approximately \$111M remaining.
+10. The Renewal Program consists of major building component replacements and site improvements for a total available at September 1, 2018 of \$158M with funding of approximately \$105M remaining.
 The Renewal Program is funded through several grants such as Regular School Renewal Grant and School Improvement Grant.
 Staff are currently planning for the upcoming construction season so projects may begin in the summer months.
-Greenhouse Gas Reduction projects are fully committed and underway and the completion timeline of March 31, 2019 is expected to be met.
+Greenhouse Gas Reduction projects are now complete and funding was overspent by \$42K.

-Figure 9 provides a high-level view of the Ministry Approved funding, Actual & Committed Amounts spent and the balance remaining for School Renewal and School Renewal Capital Projects to date:
+Figure 9 provides a high-level view of the Ministry Approved funding, Actual & Committed Amounts spent and the balance remaining for School Renewal and School Renewal Capital Projects to date and is detailed in Appendix C: